radish-es/casebook-property/content/lessons/week04.md

 image:
 imgcaption:
 objectives:
-  - objective: Identify the historical and evolving role of the Royal Proclamation, 1763 with respect to the source and content of common law Aboriginal Title.
+  - objective: Explain the changing role of the Royal Proclamation, 1763 with respect to the source and content of common law Aboriginal Title.
-  - objective: Describe the general features and source(s) of Aboriginal Title as late-19th century courts understood this concept.
+  - objective: Describe the general features of Aboriginal Title as late-19th century courts understood it (in concept, if not in name).
-  - objective: Link the doctrinal development of Aboriginal title to the structure of feudal land tenure.
+  - objective: Link the doctrinal development of Aboriginal title to the structure of feudal land tenure and the common law estates in land.
-  - objective: Situate the logic of settler colonialism against legal developments that legitimated and enabled this logic.
+  - objective: Identify legal developments that legitimated and enabled the logic of settler colonialism in the 19th century.

 description: Building on the previous lesson's exploration of possession, this week we focus on the various meanings of "title" and their application in the context of Indigenous land rights recognized by Anglo-Canadian law.